Stephen-Hamilton-C/timecard-py/README.md

 `timecard [command]`
 - `<no args>`: Shows time log, how many hours worked, how much time left until you're done, and how many hours you've been on break.
-- `install`: Installs timecard.py to the user folder.
+- `install`: Installs timecard to the user folder.
 See [Automatic Install](#automatic-install) for exactly what this does.
-- `uninstall`: Removes timecard.py from the system.
+- `uninstall`: Removes timecard from the system.
 - `in [offset]` (alias `i`): Clocks in if you haven't already.
   - If offset is supplied as an integer, it will clock in `[offset]` minutes ago.
   - If offset is supplied as a 24-hour time (e.g. 17:31), it will clock in at that time.